Oluwaseun-Oyewole/next-web-performance-optimization/README.md

 When you deploy a serverless function to Vercel, it’s deployed to a server somewhere in the world.
 The request made to that function will then execute where the server is located.
 If a request is made to a server close to that location, it will happen quickly.
 But, if a request is made to the server from a faraway location, the response will be much slower

-Edge functions are serverless functions that can run geographically close to the user
+Edge functions are serverless functions that can run geographically close to the user.

+### Benefits of Serverless Functions

+pay for what you use
+Node runtime

+### Downsides of serverless function

+Long cold boot
+Served data in a Single region
+Difficult cache invalidation

+### Benefits of Edge Functions

+pay for what you use
+Edge runtime
+Users can serve data from all region
+HTTP streaming

 ### What is rendering?